Striveworks/valor/docs/metrics.md

 ## General Text Generation Metrics

 The general text generation metrics apply to a broad set of text generation tasks.
-These metrics don't compare to any groundtruths and don't require any sort of context.
+These metrics don't compare to groundtruths and don't require context.
 The metrics are evaluated purely based on the predicted text.

 Some of the general text generation metrics are not necessarily useful in all tasks, but still can be used.
 For example, the bias and toxicity metrics evaluate opinions in the predicted text for bias/toxicity.
 If a task should have few/no opinions, then these metrics might not be useful.
 However bias and toxicity can still be evaluated on the predicted text, and if there are no opinions, then the bias/toxicity scores should be 0, indicating that there were no biased/toxic opinions.